 Life can be unfair.
 When trying to forget someone, avoid any intellectual analysis like why it happened to you or how could they do this to you etc..
 If you start to dissect, you will only sink in deeper.
 Any cogitation will only depress you more, it will drag you back to the field of memories — and that’s exactly what we want to avoid here.
 Trust me on this one.
-Simply take your mind off.
+Simply take your mind off them.

 The greater the number of memories you have with someone, the harder it is to move on.
 Because memories indicate a commitment of time.
 The number of memories is directly proportional to the amount of time you invested with the person.
-How big or how easily an investment can one write off varies from one person to another.
-You cannot erase a person from your mind by trying to not think about them.
+How big or how easily an investment one can write off varies from one person to another.
+You cannot erase a person from your mind by trying not to think about them.

 A good question would be: do you need to forget in order to forgive or must you forgive first so you may forget?
 Well, when you have negative feelings towards someone: you need to forgive so you may forget.
-Unless you forgive them, you cannot be even, until you are even, you can’t be indifferent, and forgetting is not possible without indifference.
+Unless you forgive them, you cannot be even; until you are even, you can’t be indifferent, and forgetting is not possible without indifference.
 Only what is forgivable is forgettable.
 Mind you, forgiveness and reconciliation are not synonyms; something for another time.